Some Subtle Concepts in Fundamental Physics: Equations vs. Reality

-The misuse of simultaneity will lead to contradictions or paradoxes.
-Now we consider the famous Ehrenfest paradox in rotational cylindrical coordinate system\cite{Ehren,Born1,Born2}.
+The misuse of simultaneity will lead to paradoxes.
+Now we consider the famous Ehrenfest paradox in rotational cylindrical coordinate system\cite{Ehren}.
 The transformation between Born chart $B(t,r,\phi,z)$ and the static Cartesian chart $S(T,X,Y,Z)$ is given by The line element in $B(t,r,\phi,z)$ becomes It includes the `cross-terms' $dt d\phi$, so the time-like vector $\pa_t$ is not orthogonal to the spatial one $\pa_\phi$.
 This is the key of the paradox.
 In the opinion of the observer in static coordinate system $S$, the simultaneity means $dT=0$, which leads to $dt=0$, and then the spatial length element is given by which is identical to the length in the static cylindrical coordinate system.
 However, the temporal length is different.
-For a clock attached to the rotational coordinate system, we have $dr=d\phi=dz=0$, and in this case we certainly have $r|\om|<1$.
+For a clock attached to the rotational coordinate system, we have $dr=d\phi=dz=0$, and in this case we should have $r|\om|<1$.
 Then the proper time element is given by which shows the relativistic effect, the moving clock slows down.
-In the region $r|\om|\ge 1$, the Born coordinate is still valid, but we can not fix a clock in the rotational system $B(t,r,\phi,z)$ due to $ds$ being imaginary, which means $dt$ becomes space-like element.
+In the region $r|\om|\ge 1$, the Born coordinate is still a 1-1 smooth mapping, so it is a valid coordinate transformation in mathematics, but we can not fix a clock in the rotational system $B(t,r,\phi,z)$ due to $ds$ being imaginary, which means $dt$ becomes space-like element.
 This is one difference between mathematical coordinate and physical process.

 In the opinion of an observer attached at $(r_0,\phi_0,z_0)$ in the rotational coordinate system, the spatial vector bases $(\pa_r,\pa_\phi,\pa_z)$ are also orthogonal to each other, and then the line element between two local points should take the form $\dl s^2=\dl t^2-\dl r^2- g_{\phi\phi}\dl\phi^2-\dl z^2$, where $\dl t$ is his local time element.
 By the universal expression of line element (\ref{2.4}), we have where $r=r_0$ for this specified observer and $\dl t$ is given by The simultaneity of this observer means $\dl t|_{r=r_0}=0$.
 For all observer attached in the rotational coordinate system, the induced Riemannian line element in the quotient spatial manifold $(r,\phi, z)$ is generally given by which corresponds to the so called Langevin-Landau-Lifschitz metric.
 However, the explanations of the metric in textbooks are usually quite complicated.